Backup and recovery v5

 - Fully stop and restart the PostgreSQL instance.

-- Drop the BDR node using
+- Drop the PGD node using

 - Fully stop and re-start PostgreSQL (important!).